-- Join extra-curricular clubs (including sports) - Participate in school productions - Attend residential trips both within the UK and Germany
+- Join extra-curricular clubs (including sports)

+- Participate in school productions

+- Attend residential trips within the UK

 St Edmund Campion recognises the importance of all student working alongside one another in the classroom.
 Every effort is made to support all students with SEND in working with their peers and becoming independent learners within the classroom.
 Our aim is to ensure that pupils with Special Educational Needs and/or Disabilities take as full a part as possible in all school activities.
-This will involve liaison between the pupil, family and any external agencies involved with the pupil to endeavour to remove any barriers to experience that may exist.
+This will involve liaison between the pupil, family and any external agencies, to endeavour to remove any barriers that may exist.

-3.f) What support will there be for my child/young person's overall wellbeing?
+3.f) What support will there be for my child/young person's overall well-being?

-Alongside our Catholic ethos, all students (including those with SEND) have access to a comprehensive PSHCE and RSE curriculum.
-This aims to develop the social and emotional awareness of all our students which in turn contributes to good mental health.
+Alongside our Catholic ethos, all students (including those with SEND) have access to a comprehensive PSHE/RSE curriculum.
+This aims to develop the social and emotional awareness of all our students, which in turn contributes to good mental health.
 Pastoral support is provided through the class teacher and teaching assistants.
 If a pupil needs additional support in improving their social, emotional or mental health, St Edmund Campion School has a team that can offer additional provision.